 A Straightforward calculation shows that brick-work circuits with commuting even and odd bricks (within one Floquet layer) have a strict light-cone of $v_{LC}=1$ (as opposed to $v_{LC}=2$ in brick-work circuits with non-commuting even and odd layers).
-Reassuringly, the $\order{1}$ expression \eqnref{infinite q results} for $D$ vanishes when there is either no ballistic spreading ($v_B=0$) or when operators spread at the light-cone velocity ($v_B=1$), this despite the fact that $v_0$ can never approach this limit in this particular model, $0\leq v_0\leq 1/2$.
-This is reassuring because an operators spread at the geometric light-cone velocity must have a front with zero width.
+Notably, the $\order{1}$ expression \eqnref{infinite q results} for $D$ vanishes when there is either no ballistic spreading ($v_B=0$) or when operators spread at the light-cone velocity ($v_B=1$), although it should be noted that $v_0$ can never approach this limit in this particular model, $0\leq v_0\leq 1/2$.
+This is reassuring as an operators spreading at the geometric light-cone velocity must have a front with zero width.

 The operator spreading dynamics of this model occupies a markedly different regime than that of holographic/SYK physics which exhibit a sharp front and of random unitary circuits \cite{RvK17, Nahum17}, where the operator front diffusion constant is strongly suppressed at large $q$ and $v_B$ is close to the maximum velocity allowed by any (two-local) brick-work circuit (recent work \cite{Xu2019} investigates the crossover from holographic to random circuit behaviour of the front).
 In the large $q$ limit of our Floquet circuit, the operator front diffusion constant is roughly the same size as $v_B$, which itself is far from the light-cone velocity.